 - The Firewall settings can be accessed now.

 - So, for adding TeamViewer into the exclusion list click on the Change parameters option.

-- Within allowed programs list you can find the TeamViewer entry; just make sure you enable access for this program.
+- Within allowed programs list you can find the TeamViewer entry.
+Make sure you enable access for this program.

 - Save your changes and enjoy.

-- So, launch AVG and from the main user interface click on the Firewall section (the last one from the right).
+- Launch AVG and from the main user interface click on the Firewall section (the last one from the right).

 - Click on the Settings icon and pick up Advanced settings from the displayed sub-menu.

 - The AVG Internet Security window will be now displayed.